SystemsApproach/ops/monitor.rst

-detect potential problems; typically includes dashboards that make it easy for humans to see patterns and drill-down for relevant details across all three types of data; increasingly leverages Machine Learning and statistics-based analytics to identify deeper connections that are not obvious to human operators; and ultimately supports closed-loop control where the automated tool not only detects problems but is also able to issue corrective control directives.
-For the purpose of this chapter, we give examples of the first two (alerts and dashboards), and declare the latter two (analytics and close-loop control) as out-of-scope, but likely running as applications that consume the telemetry data outlined in the sections that follow.
+detect potential problems; typically includes dashboards that make it easy for humans to see patterns and drill-down for relevant details across all three types of data; increasingly leverages Machine Learning and statistical analysis to identify deeper connections that are not obvious to human operators; and ultimately supports closed-loop control where the automated tool not only detects problems but is also able to issue corrective control directives.
+For the purpose of this chapter, we give examples of the first two (alerts and dashboards), and declare the latter two (analytics and close-loop control) as out-of-scope (but likely running as applications that consume the telemetry data outlined in the sections that follow).

-Third, when viewed from the perspective of lifecycle management, monitoring and troubleshooting are just a continuation of testing, except under production workloads rather than artificial (test) workloads.
+Third, when viewed from the perspective of lifecycle management, monitoring and troubleshooting are just a continuation of testing, except under production workloads rather than test workloads.
 In fact, the same set of tools can be used on either side of the development-vs-production boundary.
-For example, tracing is an extremely valuable tool during development—both to track down bugs and to tune performance—as anyone that has profiled a program will recognize and appreciate.
-Similarly, artificial end-to-end tests can provide value in production systems by triggering early warning alerts, especially for rare edge conditions.
+For example, as anyone that has profiled a program will recognize and appreciate, tracing is an extremely valuable tool during development—both to track down bugs and to tune performance.
+Similarly, artificial end-to-end tests can provide value in production systems by triggering early warning alerts.
+This can be especially helpful when dealing with problematic failure modes.

 Finally, because the metrics, logs, and traces collected by the various subsystems are timestamped, it is possible to establish